Hamburg Open: History

 The inaugural edition was held at the 'Eisenbahnverein auf der Uhlenhorst' (Uhlenhorst Railway Club) and was played in a best-of-three sets format.
 From the second edition in 1893 onward the tournament was a best-of-five sets until 2007 when it reverted (like other non Grand Slam events) to a best-of-three sets final.
 The first five editions, from 1892 to 1896, were exclusively open to German and Austrian players.

 From 1898 to 1901 the German Championships were held in Bad Homburg vor der Höhe.
 A men's doubles event was added to the tournament in 1902.
 In 1924, the tournament permanently moved to the current location in Am Rothenbaum.
 The German Open was a combined men's and women's tournament up until 1979 when the WTA event was moved to West Berlin.

+Since 2019, the tournament logo changed every year, using the trajectory of the ball in the championship point in the previous year's tournament to form the yellow line in the logo.

 Men's

 The tournament joined the Grand Prix Tour from 1971 to 1989 with mixed importance.
 With the creation of the ATP Tour in 1990, the tournament was immediately classed as an ATP Masters Series event up until 2008.
 In 2009 the tournament was downgraded to an ATP Tour 500 event.
 According to tournament officials, this seriously hinders its ability to attract top-ranking players, who are more likely to participate in tournaments that earn them more points.
 Tournament officials sued the ATP in 2007 to stop the downgrade but a US jury decided in 2008 that it did not constitute a breach of monopoly laws.
 After a court-ordered mediation the tournament saw its appeal to the verdict rejected in 2010.
 As the tournament stands now with its new position in the ATP calendar, it is an attractive event for many players who dislike playing on faster surfaces.
 Its new position will prevent top-ranked players from playing there, since it is after Wimbledon and the focus moves towards preparing for the North American summer hardcourt surface before the start of the U.S. Open.